From Salt to Amman by foot. Accidently.

 The Hashemite Kingdom of Jordan; a country universally known for Petra (the rose-stoned capital of the Nabateans) and the third Indiana Jones movie.
 Seasoned travelers amoung you will also associate Lawrence of Arabia, the hijaz railway, the vast deserts of various Wadis, the fairly lame port of Aquaba, and the Roman Decapolis alongside the more commercial attractions.
 But believe me, none of them introduce a country quite like a 25km hungover solo hike along a motorway in the heat of a 40-degree summer.
 Wearing a fleece.
 With no water.

 I couldn’t find a photo of this particular idiotic expedition, I was probably too parched to think about using a camera at the time.
-Instead, here’s a photo of me down in the Nabatean badlands with a small team of archaeologists as we unearthed a Bronze-age ceramic bowl.
-Kewl.
+Instead, here’s a photo of the entrance to Petra, way back in the 90s.

 Heading out on a Friday night as an idealistic 18-year-old, I wasn’t too bothered (read attentive) of the drive with friends from Amman to Jordan’s ancient capital city, Salt.
 Time passed quickly and I was soon drinking a cold Amstel and smoking something vaguely funny all in great company.
 The rest I forget.